-This year the customary meeting of RAC participating preference shareholders with the executive directors will be held at 11:00 on 28 July 2021 via a Microsoft Teams Webinar.
 As always, we will answer all your questions, even if it takes all day.
-This is the one opportunity that our fellow shareholders have to ask questions of us in the year.
+This is the one opportunity in the year that our fellow shareholders have to ask questions of us.
 We want to make the most of it.